smesch/jenkins-with-kubernetes-slaves/README.md

 cd jenkins-with-kubernetes-slaves
 ```

-# Update the Variables.sh Script
+# Update the Variables Script

 Once you have setup your local environment or provisioned and logged into your Vagrant environment, you will need to update the [`/scripts/variables.sh`](https://github.com/smesch/jenkins-with-kubernetes-slaves/blob/master/scripts/variables.sh) script with your specific details: